mt-server-tools/minetest-registry/specifications/web_api.md

 ### `ban`

+Type: POST
+Body: reason string

 Ban a player, requires a server token for the target server.
+The reason string is optional

 Request: